benedekfazekas/mranderson/README.md

 Alternatively the modified dependencies and project files can be copied back to the source tree and stored in version control.
 In this case you don't need the above mentioned built in leiningen profile.

+## Config and options

 ### Two modes: unresolved dependency tree and shadowing only

-MrAnderson has **two *modes**.
+MrAnderson has **two modes**.
 It can either work on an unresolved dependency tree (the default) or only shadow a list of dependencies based on a resolved dependency tree.

 Working on an **unresolved dependency tree** means that the same library -- even the same version of the library -- can occur multiple times in the dependency tree.
 When processing the tree MrAnderson creates a deeply nested directory structure and prefixes the namespaces and the references to them according to this directory structure.